KWHYTHUB/textureldr/about.md

 # Texture Loader

-A texture pack manager for Geode.
+A texture pack manager for Sapphire.

 The UI for the mod can be accessed in the main menu.
 There you can open the packs folder by clicking on the folder icon.